Join us September 15th in Atlanta for The Employee Advocacy Summit and learn how to unleash the power of your employees.

 Join interactive talks and and panel discussions with leading thinkers and practitioners on social media and networked business, or browse the catalogue of recorded sessions - all completely free.

 Reach Social Media Today's community of marketing and communications professionals in an editor-approved context with a native advertising package.

 Katie Leimkuehler is a Social Media Marketing Strategist, Speaker and Trainer who launches and grows professional brands by creating online relationships through social media engagement.
-She currently is the New Media Manager at International Studies Abroad.
+She currently is the Digital Media Manager at International Studies Abroad.
 She is also the Founder and Editor of Conquer the Edge and author of a new book series Shy Town Girls.
-Previously she worked as the Manager of Social Media and Communications at the International Interior Design Association and prior to that was a Community Manager at the Chicago Tribune.
+Previously she worked as the Manager of Social Media and Communications at the International Interior Design Association and prior to that was a Journalist and Community Manager at the Chicago Tribune.
 She was also chosen as a social media panelist at Chicago Social Media Week and in KI’s NeoCon Social Media Webinar.

 Thanks for the comment Kent.
 I hadn't heard that books help us remember more than e-books--that's really interesting!
 I can definitely believe it.
 Holding a physical copy of the book makes the experience more real.
 It will be interesting to see how the classrooms of the future learn and how that will impact students because I'm sure in a few years it will all be done digitially.